What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Q4: What is the minimum depth for the planning circuit?

 The 0/10 result at L22--L25 gives a one-sided 95\% CI of [0\%, 26\%] (Clopper--Pearson); the 0/596 result at blocks [12--15] gives [0\%, 0.6\%].
 Both are consistent with a true rate of zero.
 Three competing computations: format prediction (L5--L9), rhyme planning (L10--L22), and output refinement (L24--L25).
 We did not test L10--L16 or L17--L21 in isolation; the three-stage decomposition is based on the four conditions shown and should be considered preliminary.

 \paragraph{The two-stage model.} Both models search.
 Only Gemma commits.
 Llama's total attention redistribution under suppress\,+\,inject actually exceeds Gemma's (Figure~\ref{fig:strength}b), but the signal is spread across many heads rather than channeled through a dominant routing head.
 This distributed routing may be insufficient to sustain a coherent decision across layers.
-Search requires ${\leq}16$ layers; commitment requires ${>}16$.
-The minimum architecture for planning is not defined by parameter count but by layer depth sufficient to sustain a decision from search through to output.
+On this two-model comparison, search fits within ${\leq}16$ layers while commitment appears only at ${>}16$.
+The hypothesis this suggests, which depth-matched model families should test, is that the minimum architecture for planning is defined not by parameter count but by layer depth sufficient to sustain a decision from search through to output.

-\paragraph{A4.} Search requires ${\leq}16$ layers; commitment requires ${>}16$.
-The boundary is depth, not parameter count.
+\paragraph{A4.} The evidence is consistent with search within ${\leq}16$ layers and commitment beyond; the boundary tracks depth rather than parameter count in our two-model comparison, a hypothesis rather than an established result.
 This establishes that the planning circuit has two separable stages, but so far we have only studied rhyme planning.
 Is the early-commitment, late-routing pattern specific to this one task?